John-Li-happy/NewYorkTimesDemo/README.md

 ## Using Model-View-ViewModel (MVVM) architechture design pattern
 MVVM is chosen to be used into this project, in order to reduce code-coupling, and it is easier for test job.

+## IDE
+Xcode 12.1
+Swift 5.3
+Nice to fit devices later than iPhone 8

 ![giphy](https://user-images.githubusercontent.com/63318597/98021781-ba3f9980-1dd2-11eb-83e9-aac3777b1ee5.gif)